BusterLundgaard/TuxRup/tuxrup/documentation/forklaring.md

     U __libc_start_main@GLIBC_2.34
 ```

 A few options here stick out.
-We see that `gtk_application_new` more or less has to be called from the very start of the program:
+We can that `gtk_application_new` more or less has to be called from the very start of the program:

 ```C hello_world.c:
 int